maikszusevics/IaC/Terraform_Orchastration/README.md

 # Terraform

-Terraform is an infrastructure as code tool that lets you build, change, and version cloud and on-prem resources safely and efficiently.
+Terraform is an open-source Infrastructure as Code (IaC) tool that was developed as an infrastructure orchestrator designed to build, change, and version cloud and local resources safely and efficiently.

 ## What can Terraform do?
 - Terraform can manage infrastructure on multiple cloud platforms.